1wheel/roadtolarissa/source/_posts/2017-10-01-hot-reload-hack.md

 This gets pretty tedious.

-[Live reload](http://livereload.com/) offers an improvement--instead of manually clicking the reload button after you've made a change, the computer does it for you!
+[Live reload](http://livereload.com/) offers an improvement -- instead of manually clicking the reload button after you've made a change, the computer does it for you.
 With the right libraries, this isn't too difficult to get up and running.

 First, set up a [server](https://github.com/1wheel/hot-server/blob/master/index.js) that watches for file changes and pings a websocket when they happen: